ilb/common/README.md

 removed obsolete MOXyJsonProvider, stock org.eclipse.persistence.jaxb.rs.MOXyJsonProvider should be used with eclipselink v2.7.5+

+### common 1.31
+introduce common-springboot to simplify auto-registration of frequently used beans

 ### common-1.27
 1. Auto-configuration of SendMailExceptionHandler from JNDI/System properties/Environment variable SERVER_ADMIN.
 No more manual configuration required.
 Automatic @Provider registration.
 2. Support for cascade jax-rs exceptions in WebApplicationExceptionHandler (hide and log message, issue HTTP 555 error to client).
 To catch cascade jax-rs client exceptions, set property